 Where to stay in Fontainebleau

 For me one of the most important things when choosing a hotel is ensuring that it directly aligns with your needs.
 For this holiday, my main goal was to escape the city, have open space where I could relax, and a hotel that offered a nice outdoor area.
 The Demeure de Campagne Château de Fontainebleau hotel offered all these things and more.
-This property is a one stop shop, meaning you could literally stay at the hotel the entire time.
+This property is a one-stop shop, meaning you could literally stay at the hotel the entire time.
 There are outdoor games, a heated pool, tennis courts (don’t worry if you don’t have a tennis racket the property has extras), a delicious restaurant, and even a spa!

 The Demeure is a perfect property to relax and enjoy the great outdoors.
 Plus the property is within walking distance to the city center, the famous Chateau, and even the forest.
 AKA the ideal location.
 Hands down, I highly recommend Demeure de Campagne Château de Fontainebleau hotel if you are visiting Fontainebleau.
 This property is great if you are traveling alone, with friends, or even with a significant other.

-One of the most famous, if not the most famous, thing to do is to explore the Fontainebleau Château is a carriage ride.
-There is no better way to explore the Chateau grounds than a horse drawn carriage ride?
+One of the most famous, ways to do explore the Fontainebleau Château is a carriage ride.
+There is no better way to explore the Château grounds than a horse-drawn carriage ride?
 This was a magical experience to say the least.
 I’m a tad embarrassed to admit this, but I’ve never actually been on a carriage ride before.
 The Carriage Ride was both as charming and enchanting as I envisioned it would be.
 Our tour guide filled us with facts about the history of Fontainebleau, the Chateau and the carriage ride took us around the city.

 - Scooter Ride through the forest

 As many of you know, I’m not a super outdoorsy type of girl.
-I love to go on walks and work out which is evident by the posts I’ve created, but a scooter ride through the forest?
+I love to go on walks around the city and work out which is evident by the posts I’ve created, but a scooter ride through the forest?
 Well this was definitely out of my comfort zone.
 Being on holiday and really wanting to try something new I decided to give it a go.
 To my surprise, after about 20 minutes, I got the hang of things and started to enjoy myself.
 Scooting through the forest was very relaxing, and a bit scary at times.
 The scooter doesn’t go over 25 kilometers and I definitely didn’t go that fast often.

 If you are booking a scooter ride through the forest, I recommend wearing log leggings (to avoid ticks), a light colored top, and finally tennis shoes.
 The scooter company will provide you with a helmet.

 More likely than not if you are heading to Fontainebleau you will spend time outside exploring the forest.
 There is over 50,000 acres of Forest area and endless hiking trails.
 I highly recommend you pack accordingly.
 You'll need a good pair of tennis shoes, bug spray, black leggings if you are hiking, a light colored top, and a water bottle!
 If you are going hiking in the forest off the beaten path to take your phone with a portable charger.

-Is Fontainebleau worth visiting?
+Final Thoughts Is Fontainebleau worth visiting?

-I was in Fontainebleau for 24 hours and to be honest, I could have stayed there for a week or even longer.
+I was in Fontainebleau for 24 hours and to be honest, I should have stayed there for a week or even longer.
 This charming city is the perfect balance between city life and outdoor wilderness.
 I plan to visit Fountainebleau again, this charming city embodies nature, outdoor living and has a rich history.
 This popular weekend getaway is home to 15,000 people and has miles upon miles of outdoor forest area to explore.
 If you are looking for a weekend getaway from Paris, or even a longer holiday then I highly recommend Fontainebleau.

 Sincerely Petite in Paris,